 What many people will do in a Post-Work World is what people who didn’t work have always done: do things that lead to progress.

 Some specific examples of progress arising from non-work would be in order here.
 Since all progress arises from non-work, and there have been thousands of instances of progress, finding examples is trivial.
-So I hope that I am not abusing the reader’s intelligence by citing a few examples.

 Let me start off with a man I admire very much in the field of science.
 Albert Einstein was a great physicist.
 He worked as a patent examiner (3rd class) in the Swiss Patent Office in Berne.
 He had to examine patents to earn a living.
 Fortunately, his work did not occupy him full time.
 So in his spare time he did what was absolutely unnecessary and therefore cannot be considered work.
 He